What Is A Normal Pet Deposit for Renters?

 Pet rent is a monthly recurring fee in addition to your monthly rent.
 It essentially brings the cost of your rent up by whatever amount your pet rent is.
 The average pet rent costs about $35 or 1% to 2% of a month’s rent.

 What is the Purpose of a Pet Deposit?

-A pet deposit is meant to protect the landlord and management company in the event that an animal causes damage in a rental unit.
+So, what does a pet deposit cover?
+A pet deposit is meant to protect the landlord and management company in the event that an animal causes damage to a rental unit.
 Pet deposits are only used to fix damage caused by a pet, not the renter.
 If a pet causes no damage at all, the renter will receive their entire deposit back.
 If a pet causes a small amount of damage, the renter will receive a portion of their deposit back.

 It’s important to make sure you have a clear and legally binding document that shows you’re covered in terms of rules, regulations, policies, and damages.
 There should be no surprises or questions when it comes to your pet, what is allowed, and the type/amount of charges you’re expected to pay.

 SLT Properties is the leading property management company in the Greensboro area and we can help find you and your furry friend the perfect rental unit.
 Browse our website and contact us for further information on our available rental properties and rates.